The best hotels in Las Vegas

 The Hoover Dam is 30 miles southeast on US-93 and a genuinely impressive piece of engineering. the dam tour runs $30-48 and takes about 2.5 hours.
 Most Strip hotels offer organized day-trip shuttles to all three, usually for $65-120/person.
 If you're renting a car, park it for the Strip days and use it purely for day trips.
 Strip parking adds up fast at $20-30/night.

-Las Vegas's best neighborhoods
+Las Vegas's best hotel regions

 The Strip is divided into North, Center, and South. and where you land changes your entire trip.
 Center Strip is where we'd put first-timers: you're walkable to almost everything without burning out your legs on Las Vegas Boulevard.